cdrandin/Pew-Pew-QaBoom/README.md

 2D (turned based or free style) PvP game.

+2-4 player match up (maybe AI in the future)
 Fighting over other mages as they threaten your way of living and jeopardize your ideologies

 Controls (so far):